Martim Afonso de Sousa: Expedition to Brazil

-Around 1530, King John III determined to send to an official Portuguese expedition to Brazil, and Martim Afonso de Souza was appointed by his first cousin Dom António de Ataíde, 1st Count of Castanheira, member of the Royal Council.
+Around 1530, King John III determined to send an official Portuguese expedition to Brazil, and Martim Afonso de Souza was appointed by his first cousin Dom António de Ataíde, 1st Count of Castanheira, member of the Royal Council.
 Ataíde made this appointment with the intention of distancing Martim Afonso from King John III, so that he would be the only one to have a certain influence on the King.

 Threatened by the presence of French ships along the coast of Brazil, the Portuguese crown in December 1530 sent a fleet with 400 people led by Martim Afonso de Sousa to establish control and explore.
 His mission was to place Portuguese markers as far south as the River Plate estuary, but he was shipwrecked there.

-Upon return to São Vicente and Santos, in 1532 he led troops guided by the native inhabitants and by earlier Portuguese settlers such as João Ramalho up the Serra do Mar mountains to the area near the future village of São Paulo.
+Upon his return to São Vicente and Santos, in 1532 he led troops guided by the native inhabitants and by earlier Portuguese settlers such as João Ramalho up the Serra do Mar mountains to the area near the future village of São Paulo.
 On the high plateau, he founded the town of Santo André.
 He also established a sugar mill near the coast at São Vicente, with sugarcane brought from the Portuguese Cape Verde islands.
 In both activities, Afonso de Sousa established a pattern followed by Portuguese colonizers and Brazilians for long afterward: the "entradas" and "bandeiras" – or explorations and raids into the interior – and the production of sugar along the coast for export.

 He fought French privateers on the coast and was honored by the Portuguese crown, under the reign of King John III, as Donatary captain of two tracts of land in Brazil: the two tracts of the Captaincy of São Vicente.
-Since the depart, he had received communication from the king that the immense territory would be divided into extensive strips of land: hereditary captaincies.
+After he left Portugal, he received communication from the king that the immense territory would be divided into extensive strips of land: hereditary captaincies.
 On that occasion, he was given one hundred leagues on the coast and he was authorized to return to Lisbon.
 He was authorized to choose another eighty leagues for his younger brother Pero Lopes de Sousa.

 Back to the Kingdom

-In 1533 he was already in Portugal.
+In 1533 he was already back in Portugal.
 Then on December 19, 1533, four months after he had returned from his tiring journey, King John III sent him to serve in India with the post of Captain-Major of the Indian Sea.
 To this end, he was entrusted with the leadership of five ships.
 According to chronicler Gaspar Correia, in Legends of India, "Martim Afonso was very disgusted by the decision, because he felt that it was coming from D. António".